 Professor Voigt graduated with a B.A. in Economics with Honors from the University of North Carolina at Chapel Hill (2000) and then graduated magna cum laude from Indiana University Maurer School of Law (2003).
 For the Indiana Law Journal, he was an associate editor and later selected to be a Notes and Comments Editor.

-Professor Voigt recently married his wife, Julie.
-They are members of Christ Community Church where they teach kids about the Bible.
+Professor Voigt enjoys spending time with his beautiful wife and daughter.
+They are members of Christ Community Church.
 He enjoys running (finished his first and only marathon in 2005), road biking, and hiking.
 He is also an amateur gardener.

 LAW REVIEW PUBLICATIONS